By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 3.3.1.
 Current Implementation

-object is instantiated to add a to-do task and each Todo
+The todo mechanism is facilitated by the TodoComand from the Logic component.
+A Todo object is instantiated to add a to-do task and each Todo object consists of a Title and Content object.

 Given below is an example usage scenario and how the todo mechanism behaves at each step.

 Step 1.
-The user calls the todo command with its relevant parameters. e.g todo tt/Buy tomato c/Buy tomato at NTUC otw back to school
+The user calls the todo command with its relevant parameters. e.g todo tt/Buy tomato c/Buy tomato at NTUC otw back to school.

 Step 2.
 The LogicManager calls parseCommand with the user input.